apache/pulsar/site2/docs/security-extending.md

     .build();
 ```

-For reference, you can use 2 interfaces to implement on the client side:
+You can use 2 interfaces to implement on the client side:
  * `Authentication` -> http://pulsar.apache.org/api/client/org/apache/pulsar/client/api/Authentication.html
  * `AuthenticationDataProvider` -> http://pulsar.apache.org/api/client/org/apache/pulsar/client/api/AuthenticationDataProvider.html

 This in turn needs to provide the client credentials in the form of `org.apache.pulsar.client.api.AuthenticationDataProvider`.
-This leaves the chance to return different kinds of authentication token for different type of connection or by passing a certificate chain to use for TLS.
+This leaves the chance to return different kinds of authentication token for different types of connection or by passing a certificate chain to use for TLS.

 You can find examples for client authentication providers at: